What form is used by an employer to verify an employee's identity in the U.S.?

 Prepare for the Utah Burglar Alarm Qualifying Agent Test.
 Study with flashcards and multiple choice questions, each with hints and explanations.
 Get exam ready!

 The form used by an employer to verify an employee's identity in the U.S. is the I-9 form.
-This form is specifically designed to document that an employee is legally allowed to work in the United States and requires an employer to verify the identity and employment authorization of individuals hired for employment.
+This employment eligibility verification form is required by federal law and serves to ensure that individuals authorized to work in the United States are indeed eligible for employment.

 Subscribe